whr000001/MisBot/README.md

   - '*verified_information.jsonl*': The information instances from the verified news accounts.
   - '*trend_information.jsonl*': The information instances from the trend in the Weibo platform.
   - 'imgs.zip': The related images.
   - 'videos.zip': The related videos.
+We have sampled frames of each video instance.
+If you need the original data, please contact Herun Wan through *wanherun at stu.xjtu.edu.cn*.
 - '*User_Instances*':
   - '*train_data.jsonl*': 99,874 annotated Weibo users that are annotated by human annotators.
   - '*train_data_sampled.jsonl*': The active annotated Weibo users.